What are IT management services?

 There is no better way to test the security of your organization than penetration testing.
-Penetration testing is when a security team runs a real-life cyber attack simulation on your security systems.
+Penetration testing is when a security team runs a real-life cyber attack simulation like a phishing attack on your security systems.
 Instead of just pointing out different ways you can improve your cybersecurity, a penetration tester will try to gain access to your networks and systems through any vulnerabilities.
 A pen tester will use the same tools and resources a hacker uses to gain access into your business.

 This type of ethical hacking gives you real-time feedback on which areas of your business are vulnerable and how you can assess the vulnerabilities you have.
 There are a variety of different pen tests that can be done on your business.
 It’s best to consult with an IT provider to see which tests are best and how you can patch any vulnerabilities you have in your cybersecurity.

 Business continuity planning is the process of preparing your business to continue operations in the event of a disruption of service.
 Disruptions of service is an umbrella term that includes basically anything that can halt operations.
 Examples of this include successful cyber attacks, natural disasters and more.
 This is crucial because many businesses lose thousands of dollars in revenue when something disrupts normal business operations.

 IT providers help businesses with business continuity planning to help provide several backup plans in case of any event occurring.
 With a business continuity plan, all risks are defined and identified.
 With all the risks identified, precautions and procedures will be taken to mitigate the risks as much as possible.
 After the business continuity plan is finalized, it’s tested to see how it can be improved for the business.
 Testing the continuity plan is essential to ensuring it can survive real life incidents.
 This will ultimately minimize any disruptions in a business and reduce the time it takes to resume normal operations.